Fundamentals of Statistical Hypothesis Testing

 Type I error is frequently misinterpreted.
 It is common to hear someone say of a p = 0.10 result that, Well it's not statistically significant but its biologically significant.
 However, the correct understanding is that the result offers no support for the hypothesis.
 More serious consequences arise when a quack doctor markets a so-called "cancer cure" based on evidence of a p = 0.20 result, arguing to distraught parents that there is a 1 in 5 chance that the drug may be effective.

-A "significant" result means only that it differs from that expected by chance alone: it does not mean that the difference is large or "important".
+A "significant" result means only that it is not expected by chance alone: it does not mean that the difference is large or "important".
 An observed result may be (statistically) significant without being of large (biological) magnitude.
 The ability of a test to detect a difference of a particular magnitude is called the power of the test, and is typically dependent on the sample size.
 With a small sample size, only relatively large differences can be shown to be significant, whereas with extremely large samples, even very small differences can be shown to be significant.
 For example, comparison of 20 weasel skulls from the island of Newfoundland with twenty from the mainland is sufficient to show that island animals are on average 10% larger and that the result is significant, whereas samples of nearly a thousand inshore and offshore codfish show that a genetic difference of less 0.2% is significant.
 A practical consequence of the difference is that it is possible to assign a weasel skull to the correct population of origin with considerable accuracy, whereas success in re-assignment of a codfish to its source population is little better than chance.

-Text material ©2022 by Steven M. Carr
+Text material ©2024 by Steven M. Carr